LinkedEarth/actR/README.md

 [![R-CMD-check](https://github.com/LinkedEarth/actR/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/LinkedEarth/actR/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of actR – the Abupt Change Toolkit in R – is to streamline abrupt change detection, signficance testing, uncertainty quantification and visualization for paleogeoscientific datasets.
+The goal of actR – the Abrupt Change Toolkit in R – is to streamline abrupt change detection, significance testing, uncertainty quantification and visualization for paleogeoscientific datasets.
 This project is funded by the Belmont Forum as part of the “Abrupt Changes in Climate and Ecosystems - Data & e-Infrastructure (ACCEDE)” project, as part of